crmiller64/ktor-weather-forecast/README.md

 `./gradlew build`

-This build will build the frontend subproject using the [Frontend Gradle Plugin](https://github.com/Siouan/frontend-gradle-plugin), then copy the assets from the frontend into the backend resources, which will then be served from the Ktor backend.
+This command will build the frontend subproject using the [Frontend Gradle Plugin](https://github.com/Siouan/frontend-gradle-plugin), and then copy the assets from the frontend into the backend resources, which will then be served from the Ktor backend.

 ### Backend Only

 If you want to build just the backend subproject you can pass a `skipFrontend` arg to the `build` command noted in the **Building the Full App** section above.
-To build just the backend code execute the following command from the top-level directory of the project:
+To build just the backend execute the following command from the top-level directory of the project:

 `./gradlew :backend:build -PskipFrontend`